rchakode/kube-opex-analytics/README.md

 =======
 In a nutshell `kube-opex-analytics` (literally *Kubernetes Opex Analytics*) is a tool to help organizations track the resources being consumed by their Kubernetes clusters over time (hourly, daily, monthly).
 Doing so `kube-opex-analytics` aims to prevent overpaying by enabling each organization to understand how their Kubernetes resources are consumed over time, and hence be able to take appropriated decisions when applicable.

-Without be exhaustive, here is a short list of analytics and accounting capabilities that `kube-opex-analytics` addresses:
- * usage accounting per namespace: what capacities each namespace is consuming over time (hourly, daily, monthly).
+ * **Usage accounting per namespace:** what capacities each namespace is consuming over time (hourly, daily, monthly).
- * accounting of `non-allocatable` capacities (i.e. capacities dedicated to Kubernetes operations): at boh cluster and node levels, this allows to track the share of non-allocatable capacities versus the usable capacities (i.e. capacities used by actual application workloads).
+ * **Accounting of `non-allocatable` capacities**: these are capacities dedicated to the operations of Kubernetes components on each node.
+From node to cluster level, `kube-opex-analytics` tracks and consolidates the share of non-allocatable capacities and highlights them against usable capacities (i.e. capacities used by actual application workloads).
- * cluster usage accounting and capacity planning: what capacities are consumed globally on a cluster, instantly and over time.
+ * **Cluster usage accounting and capacity planning:** This feature makes it easy to account and visualize capacities consumed on a cluster, globally, instantly and over time.
- * usage/request efficiency per namespace: how efficient resource requests are compared against actual resource usage over time (hourly trends).
+ * **Usage/request efficiency per namespace:** Based on hourly-consolidated trends, this original feature help know how efficient resource requests set on Kubernetes are, compared against the actual resource usage over time.
- * cost allocation and charge back analytics: automatic processing and visualization of resource usage accounting per namespace over various period of time (daily, monthly).
+ * **Cost allocation and charge back analytics:** automatic processing and visualization of resource usage accounting per namespace over various period of time (daily, monthly).
- * Dashboards and visualization: built-in dashboards as well as Grafana dashboards are provided to visualize the enabled analytics.
-A native Prometheus exporter is also enable to support custom Grafana dashboards.

-Read the [design fundamentals](./docs/design-fundamentals.md) to learn more.
+ * **Flexible visualization:** `kube-opex-analytics` enables built-in analytics dashboards, as well as a native Prometheus exporter that exposes its analytics metrics for third-party visualization tools like Grafana.

 > **Multi-cluster analytics:** `kube-opex-analytics` tracks the usage for a single instance of Kubernetes.
 For a centralized multi-Kubernetes usage analytics, you may have to consider our [Krossboard](https://krossboard.app/) product.
 Watch a [demo video here](https://youtu.be/lfkUIREDYDY).
 >>>>>>> 831502b (reorganize docs in separated files)

+Read the [design fundamentals](./docs/design-fundamentals.md) to learn more.

 # Getting Started
   * [Design Fundamentals](./docs/design-fundamentals.md)